CyberMiles/cybermiles-dapp-framework-examples/README.md

 # Start the application which will be available on port 3000 of the machine
 # http://hostname:3000

+# Starts the app
+# npm start

+# Starts the app in Debug mode (which is what we should use when developing and testing)
 DEBUG=$dAppName:* npm start

 ```

 ### Clone "One" and start the application